rpt09-lotus/paths-service/README.md

 ```
 - Phase 02
   x Setup react env
-  - Setup proxy server
+  x Setup proxy server
+  x load my service and insert into dom
+  - load all other services and have insert into dom

   - Have data change based on route
     - how will scaffold get id ?
   - Render basic map widget
   - render basic recording widget

 - Save posts to database and upload xml file to S3
   - when implemented, for tests make sure to remove a post after